 Components of Job Runtime

-To run you DevOps activities, you need a node (virtual machine).
+To run your DevOps activities, you need a node (virtual machine).
 Shippable supports 2 types of nodes:

 Environment variables are used to control the context of your DevOps activity.
 Setting this manually every time you execute a particular activity can be very error prone and missed configurations can cause serious trouble.
 You might actually be working on a production system when you thought you had your laptop configured to use your test system.
 To avoid this, Job Runtime provides many very easy ways to inject this into your Job Runtime before you start your activity and clears the state completely once the activity finishes.